sara-1129/sara-1129/README.md

  # Hi ,My name is Sara
-  Sophomore Student
+  Sophomore Student </br>
-  Pursuing B.Tech in Mathematics and Computing at NIT Hamirpur I am passionate about web development and currently learning CPP and DSA.
+  Pursuing B.Tech in Mathematics and Computing at NIT Hamirpur</br>
+ I am passionate about web development and currently learning CPP and DSA.